-During Jennifer's time in-house, she managed an active nationwide asbestos docket as well as a diverse docket of other cases, including product liability, employment, commercial, and intellectual property matters, and acted as trial counsel.
-She also participated in a variety of continuous improvement and cost control initiatives and regularly worked with and reported to top company executives.
+During Jennifer's time in-house, she managed an active nationwide asbestos docket as well as a diverse docket of other cases, including product liability, employment, commercial, and intellectual property matters, and she acted as trial counsel.
+Jennifer also participated in a variety of continuous improvement and cost control initiatives and regularly interacted with top company executives.

 - January 28, 2019